firmannf/recon/REQUIREMENT.md

 - One CSV can contains multiple date transactions
 - Transaction only has one-to-one relationship
 - Transaction IDs between system and bank cannot be relied upon for matching
-- Transaction matching is based on amount since
+- Transaction matching is based on amount
 - Transactions are reconciled within the same calendar date unless later introduced function for handling cutoff period time
 - Transaction type (CREDIT, DEBIT) in system transaction data are the same with bank's point of view (Credit +, Debit -)
+- Transaction processed count is total of rows in system transaction and bank statement
+- Transaction matched count always comes in pairs
+- Transaction unmatched count is individual missing records in system transaction and bank statement
 - A discrepancy is defined as an amount difference between matched transactions, however since amount is used for matching, this value should be zero unless a tolerance-based strategy is later introduced
 - System handles multiple banks in a single reconciliation run